On this page

 return combinations

-Chunk 5: The Linear Zip With Cycling
+Chunk 5: Linear Zip With Cycling

 def linear_zip(parsed_params: list[dict]) -> list[list[tuple]]: